A New Face in Hell: Yuli Boyarshinov

 “We had a professional relationship.
 I telephoned him around the time of his arrest to ask him whether he wanted a job shoveling snow off rooftops,” Kapustin explained.

-• Novaya Gazeta that the Gorelovo Remand Prison is considered a torture chamber.
+• Novaya Gazeta writes that the Gorelovo Remand Prison is considered a torture chamber.
 According to the newspaper, inmates are tortured and raped by order of the wardens.
 This was the reason Vladimir Malenchuk, former head of the local office of the Russian Federal Penitentiary Service was dismissed, and his deputy, Vyacheslav Tippel, who was involved in the torture, was sentenced to seven years in prison.
 However, the beatings and abuse of inmates at the remand prison have not stopped.

 • On March 16, antifascist Viktor Filinkov was transferred to Remand Prison No. 6.
 Mr. Filinkov has been charged with involvement in the terrorist organization The Network (Criminal Code 205.4 Part 2).
 The FSB claims members of The Network were preparing for the outbreak of unrest in Russia.
 Mr. Filinkov confessed his guilt, but later claimed he had done so under torture.
 Members of the Petersburg Public Monitoring Commission noted numerous taser burns on the antifascist’s body.
 Businessman Igor Shiskin was charged in the same case.
 He did not complain of torture, but the Petersburg PMC likewise noted injuries on his body.
 The criminal investigation and arrests in St. Petersburg were sanctioned by a district court in Penza.